Skip to content

 Assembly runs the full SCA programme from their Brixton headquarters: Barista Skills, Sensory Skills, and Brewing, each from Foundation through to Professional.
 The courses are delivered by Raquel, an authorised SCA Trainer with over a decade in hospitality and coffee training.

-Pricing is not publicly listed.
-You book by emailing Raquel directly with the course title.
-This is a provider that operates on reputation rather than SEO, which is partly why they do not rank on Google despite offering one of the strongest SCA programmes in the country.
+Course prices start from £300.
+You can book by emailing Raquel directly with the course title.
+This is a roaster that operates on reputation rather than SEO, which is partly why they do not rank on Google despite offering one of the strongest SCA programmes in the country.

 Best for: Career baristas and coffee professionals pursuing SCA certification in London.